helpspot/AzureLiveLookup/README.md

 ## Setup

 This application needs to be copied to a directory on your HelpSpot server that the web server process can execute and access.
 It will be called from HelpSpot via a PHP `exec()` function call.

+Requires: PHP 8.0

 ### Download
 Download the latest release from https://github.com/helpspot/AzureLiveLookup/releases/latest/download/AzureLiveLookup.zip